‘The Møller Institute’ and ‘The Møller Centre’ are the trading names of Møller Institute Limited

 4.3.
 In the event of cancellation of the Booking by the Company under paragraphs 4.2 (a) – (b) inclusive the Company shall be entitled to retain (or be paid the balance of, as the case may be) the Programme Fee, in full.

 4.4.
-In the event of a cancellation of the Booking by the Company under paragraph 4.2 (c) the Client shall be entitled to elect either to receive a full refund of the Programme Fee or (subject to availability) to have the Delegate(s) attend another Programme.
+In the event of a cancellation of the Booking by the Company under paragraph 4.2 (c) – (d) the Client shall be entitled to elect either to receive a full refund of the Programme Fee or (subject to availability) to have the Delegate(s) attend another Programme.

 5. Cancellation by the Client

 5.2.
-If the Client cancels the Booking not less than 3 weeks prior to the Commencement Date the Client shall be liable to pay the Company the percentage of the Programme Fee set out below:
+If the Client cancels the booking 14 days after enrolment, the Client shall be liable to pay the Company the percentage of the Programme Fee set out below:

 Notice Period Percentage of Programme Fee payable

 14 working days or less before the commencement of the programme – 100% payable

 6. Delivery of the Programme